 It was that Thursday that we fought the Death Eaters at the Ministry of Magic.
 Remus, Kingsley, Moody and I were at Grimmauld Place with Sirius.
-It was a ‘let’s cheer up Sirius’ meeting.
+It was a meeting to cheer up Sirius.
 The sight of Snape coming in broke up our get together.
 He didn’t look upset, injured or out of sorts so we were taken aback by his sudden presence in the room.
-“Ah, game night.”
-He said in a nasty voice.
+“Ah, game night,” he said in a nasty voice.
 “I’m sorry I’ll have to break this up, but it appears that Potter and some of his friends have gone into the Department of Mysteries to look for Black.”
 Sirius’ face fell in disbelief.
 “The Dark Lord must have made Potter think he had you there.
 I’m sure it is a trap.
 Foolish boy.
 He has utterly failed in his Occlumency lessons.”

 “You stopped teaching them!”
-Sirius yelled.
-Remus looked angry but refrained from yelling.
+Sirius yelled standing up.
+Remus looked angry but refrained from speaking.
 Snape sneered and told Sirius that it was Harry’s choice to discontinue his lessons.

 “Shouldn’t we be off to the Ministry… a group of kids and a possible Death Eater ambush?”
 I broke apart the pissing match.
 The others grabbed their wands and headed upstairs.
 When I got to the stairway, I looked back.
 Snape was leaning close to Sirius, whispering something with a malevolent look in his eyes.

-“I don’t think you have the gall to go and fight.”
-I heard him whisper.
+“I don’t think you have the gall to go and fight,” I heard him say with malevolence.
 I glared at Snape as he straightened up and said in a louder voice.
 “You need to stay behind to inform Dumbledore when he arrives.
 That’s all your good for anyways.”
 Snape left without another word.

 When the door opened we moved quietly towards the Department of Mysteries.
 Moody’s clunking leg was a bit of a giveaway.
 Then I put a silencing charm on it.
-Kingsley was leading the way.
+Kingsley and Moody led the way.
 We weren’t sure where they’d be.
 We made our way towards what seemed to be the central room.

 When we opened the door there were Death Eaters around Harry and another boy.
-We entered with a sprint.
+We entered with at a sprint.
 I shot a hex off at Malfoy.
 I was pleased to see him jump out of the way.
 Remus and Moody fought their ways down the stairs.
 Sirius was halfway down when he met a Death Eater in a Duel.
-My aunt Bellatrix approached me with a vindictive gleam in her eyes.
+My aunt, Bellatrix, approached me with a vindictive gleam in her eyes.

-“You filthy mudblood-traitor.”
-She said sneering.
+“You filthy mudblood-traitor,” she said sneering.
 “Perhaps having you sent back in a box will teach your mother why she shouldn’t breed with mudbloods.”
-I shot off a few hexes; Bellatrix deflected them.
+I shot off a few hexes which Bellatrix deflected.

 Moody stopped talking as Remus walked up.
 His eyes told me how distraught he was.
 I hadn’t quite put things together yet.
 I was expecting that Sirius was lying somewhere I couldn’t quite see.
 “Remus,” I said reaching out to him.
 Moody had gotten up and limped off, probably to find his eye.
 Remus leaned close to me.
 “I was so worr— What’s wrong?
 Is it Harry?”
 I attempted to sit up.

 They must have completely ignored my pleas to stay.
 I woke up sometime later feeling groggy and out of sorts.
-I heard my mom’s voice first.
+I heard Mum’s voice first.
 “Nymphadora?”
 She was stroking my hand as if she could coax me awake by doing so.
-“Honey, it’s ok.
+“Honey, it’s okay.
 You’re at St. Mungo’s.”
 My eyes opened enough for me to see her face.
-My dad was standing behind her.
+Dad was standing behind her.
 “Remus was here, he told—”

-“Sirius is” Mom’s voice faltered.
+“Sirius is,” Mum’s voice faltered.
 “Dead.
 He fell through the Veil.
-Remus explained everything to us… and” She began to sob.
+Remus explained everything to us… and,” she began to sob.
 “I only wish I knew while he was alive.”
-Mom was reduced to bitter sobs.
+Mum was reduced to bitter sobs.
 Dad comforted her and led her out of the room.

 “Why were you at a ring store?”
 I asked thickly.
 Then the obvious question hit me, “Why was Remus at a ring store?”